-Refer to your FCM for the list of approved allowable costs.
-Listed below are the budget categories that may appear on your FCM.
-As long as funds are spent during the award period on the equipment and technology, supplies, travel, contracts/consultants, salary and benefits, and other costs that were documented in your application's budget summary and were approved through the issuance of the FCM, this award condition will be satisfied.
+Refer to your award financial information for the list of approved allowable costs.
+Listed below are the budget categories that may appear on your award financial information.
+As long as funds are spent during the award period on the equipment and technology, supplies, travel, contracts/consultants, salary and benefits, and other costs that were documented in your application's budget summary and were approved through the issuance of the award financial information, this award condition will be satisfied.
+The award number should be indicated on all budgetary documentation including purchase orders, receipts, and other documentation.